DuckyBlender/arkbot/README.md

 # arkbot
- a simple bot that can control ARK: Survival Evolved Servers
+ a simple discord bot that can control ARK: Survival Evolved Servers